Army veteran and US citizen arrested in California immigration raid warns it could happen to anyone

 “The way they’re going about this entire deportation process is completely wrong, chasing people who are just working, especially trying to feed everyone here in the U.S.,” he said.
 “No one deserves to be treated the way they treat people.”

-The California Faculty Association said Caravello was taken away by agents who did not identify themselves nor inform him of why he was being arrested.
-Like Retes, the association said the professor was then held without being allowed to contact his family.
+The California Faculty Association said Caravello was taken away by agents who did not identify themselves nor inform him of why he was being taken into custody.
+Like Retes, the association said the professor was then held without being allowed to contact his family or an attorney.

 Caravello was attempting to dislodge a tear gas canister that was stuck underneath someone’s wheelchair, witnesses told KABC-TV, the ABC affiliate in Los Angeles.